How to Withdraw Money from a Bank

 You can also withdraw cash in person at your local bank branch.

-Simply talk to a teller: Money can be withdrawn directly via a bank teller.
+Money can typically be withdrawn directly with the help of a bank teller.
 You will need to provide proof of identity, such as your debit card and PIN, or a government-issued ID.
+Once they’ve verified your identity, you can choose the amount you want withdrawn and they can hand it to you.

 Withdrawing money from an online-only bank account